arnabganguly/Kafkaschemaregistry/HDInsightManagedKafka.md

 ## Deploy a HDInsight Managed Kafka with Confluent Schema Registry

-In this section we would deploy a HDInsight Managed Kafka  cluster with an Edge Node inside a Virtual Network and then install the Confluent Schema Registry in the Edge Node.
+In this section we would deploy an HDInsight Managed Kafka  cluster with an Edge Node inside a Virtual Network and then install the Confluent Schema Registry on the Edge Node.

 - Click on the Deploy to Azure Button to start the deployment process